 Check out our article How Do Free Apps Make Money? to explore the best-performing and most popular monetization strategies.

-4. Finalize your unique value proposition & strategy
+4. Finalize your unique strategy

 1. SWOT analysis

-Decide on the problem that your marketplace will solve for both customers and merchants and what value it delivers.
+Decide on the problem that your online marketplace website will solve for both customers and merchants and what value it delivers.
 During your research, take a look at the competition to better understand your opportunities to stand out.

 2. Business model canvas